ahmedsakr/wstrade-api/README.md

 **USE AT YOUR OWN RISK**.
 This is an unofficial WealthSimple Trade API Wrapper, and it is new.
 While i did (to my best ability) test the functions, there is absolutely no guarantee that there are no bugs in the code.
 The API Wrapper will be improved over time.

+**DO NOT LEVERAGE THIS IN ATTEMPT TO DISRUPT ORDERLY MARKET FUNCTIONS**.
+This package is provided to you so you can build cool shit with it, but you should understand that you have a responsibility to not attempt to conduct illegal trading behaviours that can disrupt orderly market functions.
+This means that you should not flood the API with orders in a fast manner.
+You might even get banned or locked out by WealthSimple Trade if you abuse their endpoints.

+You would be abusing this tool if you are leveraging it to carry out tactics that would provide you illegitimate personal gains.
+For example, [Spoofing](https://en.wikipedia.org/wiki/Spoofing_(finance) is a forbidden tactic that has demonstrable negative effects on the operation of the markets.

+My recommendation is to be very conservative on how much orders you place within a small timeframe.
+I have no idea what the maximum amount of orders is by any timeframe, but if you have a gut feeling that it is too much, then it is too much.

 ## Getting Started

 Before playing with **wstrade-api**, you must have a valid